ronsun/MoreNet.PlaceholderConfiguration/README.md

-### What's this
+### Introduce
-This is an extension to make configuration support placeholder with environment variable.
+This is designed to offer functionality that replaces placeholders in configuration files with environment variables.
-The format of placeholder is `${The_Variable}`, and it will replced by value set in environment variable.
-It support `reloadOnChange` except environment variables.
+Placeholders follow the format `${The_Variable}`.
+The solution supports `reloadOnChange` except environment variables.

 ### How to use
 ##### Program.cs